 Yes, you can get a loan from a credit union even with bad credit, though loan approval isn’t guaranteed.
 Credit unions consider your overall financial health, not just your credit score.
 This includes an assessment of your income and debt levels.

 They may also offer their members more flexible terms than traditional banks.
-However, expect higher interest rates or stricter repayment terms if your credit is poor.
+However, you should expect higher interest rates or stricter repayment terms if your credit is poor.

 How To Apply For A Loan With A Credit Union